Kong/docs.konghq.com/app/_hub/kong-inc/graphql-rate-limiting-advanced/index.md

 ## Costs in GraphQL queries

-GraphQL query costs are evaluated by introspecting the endpoint's graphql schema and applying cost decoration to parts of the schema tree.
+GraphQL query costs are evaluated by introspecting the endpoint's GraphQL schema and applying cost decoration to parts of the schema tree.

 Initially all nodes start with zero cost, with any operation at cost 1.
 Add rate-limiting constraints on any subtree.
 If subtree omitted, then rate-limit window applies on the whole tree (any operation).

-Since there are many ways of approximating the cost of a graphql query, the plugin exposes two strategies: `default` and `node_quantifier`.
+Since there are many ways of approximating the cost of a GraphQL query, the plugin exposes two strategies: `default` and `node_quantifier`.

 The following example queries can be run on this [SWAPI playground].